-After uninstalling Java, have you spotted Java related Java Deployment Toolkit plugin in Firefox?, Yes, Java uninstaller not removed this one, don’t know why?
-These are annoyances users need to cope with Java and other software, if you install a program, that installs plugins and add-ons, its uninstaller should also remove them during their uninstall, is it not?
+After uninstalling Java, have you spotted Java related Java Deployment Toolkit plugin in Firefox?, Yes, Java Uninstaller not removed this one, don’t know why?
+These are annoyances users need to cope with Java and other software.
+If you install a program, that installs plugins and add-ons, its uninstaller should also remove them during it’s uninstall, is it not?
 Once this exists without Java on our systems knowing the use and purpose of it is not necessary.
 If you want to remove this plugin from Firefox, you’ve to follow the below procedure.

 Removing Java Deployment Toolkit Plugin from Firefox

 We can disable this plugin, but it makes sense to completely remove it from our computers.